penn-cnt/ieeg-recon/docs/source/module 1.rst

 Setup
 ---------

+Make sure your input patient data is organized according to the pseudo-BIDS structure outlined in :ref:`Data Setup`.
+You can also run the tutorial with our `example data <https://www.dropbox.com/sh/ylxc586grm0p7au/AAAs8QQwUo0VQOSweDyj1v_ta?dl=0>`_.

 Create a conda environment from the environment file in the VoxTool folder.
 This creates an environment named `vt` in which to run voxTool.